 Microsoft and Red Hat built KEDA (Kubernetes-based Event-driven Autoscaling), an open-source component that allows Kubernetes workloads to gain from an event-driven architecture approach.

-A Kubernetes Deployment or Job may be horizontally scaled with KEDA.
-It is built on the Kubernetes Horizontal Pod Autoscaler.
-It allows users to provide autoscaling criteria based on data from any event source, such as Kafka topic lag with Prometheus query parameters.
+KEDA allows you to horizontally scale a Kubernetes Deployment or job.
+It is built on the Kubernetes Horizontal Pod Autoscaler and allows users to provide autoscaling criteria based on data from any event source, such as Kafka topic lag with Prometheus query parameters.
 When autoscaling a Deployment or a Job, you may choose from a list of pre-defined triggers that serve as a source of events and statistics.

 Capping it off

-As we end the blog here, we believe you have walked away with more than a general idea of how Kubernetes Autoscaling would assist you in scaling resources in and out of your Kubernetes Cluster.
-Also, keep in mind that the Kubernetes Autoscaling layers (nodes/pods) are vital and interconnected.
+As we conclude the blog, we believe you have walked away with more than a general idea of how Kubernetes Autoscaling would assist you in scaling resources in and out of your Kubernetes Cluster.
+Also, remember that the Kubernetes Autoscaling layers (nodes/pods) are vital and interconnected.

 HPA and VPA accomplish pod-level Kubernetes autoscaling.
 To expand the number of nodes in the cluster, you’ll require the Kubernetes Autoscaler.
 This ultimately brings Kubes back into the picture.